Dryixn/Dryixn/README.md

 ### Hi there 👋

 I'm a programming studding.
-I'm studying python, JS, HTML and CSS.
 My goal in programming in the future is to progaram games, but others areas in programming also interest me.

 ### GitHub Stats